kammitama5/kammitama5.github.io/_posts/2022-05-12-Thursday-May-12th.md

  and joining the circus...to follow my dreams.
 There might be anti-canonical-bespoke unicorns!

 ## Open Source Publishing
 - The way we are approaching this is that our paper will be developed online, in an open way.
-Typically, papers are treated like IP, which can be really intentionally exclusionary (I've experienced a lot of that in the research community!).
+Typically, research papers are treated like IP, which can be really intentionally exclusionary (I've experienced a lot of that in the research community!).
+Groups in research are really secretive about not showing anything, and I wish we could rethink some of this.
+People only publish them when they have been on arxiv, or as specified in some way by a conference (eg. linking to open code for review).
 But the three of us will be working on the project openly, so anyone can see our progress.
 I think this is an awesome approach to publishing, and I'm excited, although it's also a bit terrifying.
+- We do have other documents that are more casual, but this is a great, collaborative, open-source way to working.
 - This also makes sense because we're simultaneously working on code in another repo, that we can easily link to in github issues and work back and forth.